udayakiran/jwplayer-tracker/README.md

 - Time spent on the video in any session
 - video length
 - Browser/Device (not included in params.
 Just read "user-agent" header of each request)
-- Also, lets you resume from the video from the last left point if you choose to.
+- Also, lets you resume the video from the last left point if you choose to.

 ## Sample Usage